shaloo/web3-user-personas/docs/concepts/what-personas.md

 ## Limitations

-Knowing users is important but don't design a product or design documentation with the gut.
+Knowing users is important for effective engagement.
+Limiting Web3 persona to on-chain behavior, anecdotal data or gut-based insights can ruin product/solution acceptance chances in the real world.

 Cognitive biases and conjunctive fallacies can ruin decision making.

 The personas can help us to really think about the problems and needs of various groups of users.
-However we need to be extra careful that we don’t get caught up in who we may hink these personas actually represent.
+However we need to be extra careful that we don’t get caught up in who we may think these personas actually represent.

 *Note that a persona is not a real person.*

 Make sure, you hypothesize but then test the hypothesis.
 Examine the actual numbers of real users who would be impacted by a particular product feature or navigational tweak in the documentation